tjbernard/would-you-rather/README.md

 # WouldYouRather Project

 This Project, is web app that lets a user play the “Would You Rather?” game.
 In the app user can asked a question in the form: “Would you rather [option A] or [option B] ?”.
-User or other users can answer a question by select one option from two optio.
-User can only answer one question once.
+User or other users can answer a question by select one option from two options.
+User can only answer a question once.

 In this app, user can view the questions has answered and has not answered.
 He/she can see how other users votes, post question and see the vote ranking of users on leadboard.